 On June 15, 2005, the Division of Securities in Wisconsin issued a Summary Order of Prohibition and Revocation against Eratz Oil & Gas, following allegations that Eratz Oil & Gas offered interests in a drilling prospect to a person in Wisconsin in February 2004.
 The Wisconsin Order prohibited Eratz Oil & Gas from making offers or sales unless the securities were registered with the Division of Securities.

 These summary orders from the states of Pennsylvania and Wisconsin were in response to situations in which prospective investors were sent offering-related materials.
 The names of the investors were obtained from vendor-created marketing lists that provided the contact information of individuals who had invested in oil and gas ventures in the past.
-Unknown to Eratz Investments, the attorney handling both cases did not fully resolve the issues, and then died unexpectedly, and his widow disposed of the files and subsequent correspondence.
+Unknown to Eratz Oil & Gas, the attorney handling both cases did not fully resolve the issues, and then died unexpectedly, and his widow disposed of the files and subsequent correspondence.
 The regulators closed the cases without our representation or notification.

 In 1995, Eratz Oil & Gas sold gas wells in Kay County, Oklahoma to another bonded operator in Oklahoma.
 Years later the operator went out of business and abandoned the wells without plugging them as required by the Oklahoma Conservation Commission.
 Subsequently, in January 2008, the Corporation Commission of Oklahoma claimed to be unable to locate Eratz Oil & Gas regarding a proposed plugging liability and then ordered the Oklahoma State Fund to plug the wells.
 However, Eratz Oil & Gas has occupied the same offices and had the same published telephone numbers for twenty years.
 The matter has been referred to legal counsel for corrective action.